adrianfriday/scc243-labs/README.md

 Each week there is:

 1. a task to do in lab
-2. a recommended essential reading
+2. sometimes I'll set a recommended essential reading
-3. there may be additional tasks (such as short pieces of reflective writing, in blog post format)
+3. there may be additional tasks (such as short pieces of reflective writing, in blog post format, especially at the start and end of the course)

 All the writing will be conducted in markdown (`.md` files) and submitted via a private github repository that is shared with the course convenor `(a.friday@lancaster.ac.uk)`, the link to which you need to share **in week 1** via the form linked in moodle.